 Load calculations seem straightforward until you examine the details.
 Everyone knows a bridge must carry traffic.
 But how do you account for that January ice storm adding 30% more weight than worst-case scenarios?
 Or the reality that trucks keep getting heavier despite regulations?

 Safety margins in these projects can be surprising.
-Highway bridges often get designed for loads 2-3 times heavier than typical traffic suggests.
+Highway bridges are often designed for loads 2-3 times heavier than typical traffic suggests.
 That might look like waste, but it’s actually what keeps structures functional when reality exceeds expectations.

 Resilience has become critical as weather patterns grow less predictable.
 Strong structures resist disaster, but resilient ones recover quickly.
 The difference between reopening a highway in days versus months can determine whether communities bounce back or face prolonged economic damage.